Reed-Statistics/thesis_white/writing/lit_rev.md

 $$
 \bar{Y}_{S,i} = \sum_{j=1}^{N_i} \vec x_{ij}^T \vec\beta
 $$
 For this estimator, they do not calculate the MSE because "the domain-level model bias cannot be considered adequately with the existing MSE estimators, which is why we will not derive MSE estimates for the SRE."
+To deal with the bias, the authors introduced the generalized regression estimator (GREG) which uses a correction term that accounts for bias given $n$ is large enough.

+They next discuss the BLUP estimator.
+This is a model based estimator rather than a direct or indirect estimator and it combines direct and indirect estimates.
+The BLUP estimator is very similar to the GREG estimator, except for the factor:
+$$
+\gamma_i = \frac{\sigma^2_v}{\sigma^2_v + \sigma^2_\epsilon / n_i}
+$$
+which handles the weight of the bias correction factor according to model accuracy and $n$.
+Finally, the EBLUP estimator uses estimated variances rather than the true value of the variances as in the BLUP model.

+The authors found that the MSE of the EBLUP estimator was much lower than that of the SRS given a reliable estimate was possible.
+Most of the time, the MSE of the EBLUP was smaller than that of the GREG as well.
+The authors conclude to favor the EBLUP over the two other SAE methods (GREG and SRS).